jsmoriss/jsm-force-ssl/readme.txt

 	* Added an is_https() static method to check is_ssl(), along with the 'HTTP_X_FORWARDED_PROTO' and 'HTTP_X_FORWARDED_SSL' web server variables.

 == Upgrade Notice ==

+= 1.1.1-1 =

+(2016/02/10) Added a check (and fix) for relative URLs coming from the WordPress Media Library.

 = 1.1.0-1 =